torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

 2.2.
 Max aggregation
 --------------------

-Util clamp is tuned to honour the request for the task that requires the highest performance point.
+Util clamp is tuned to hoanalur the request for the task that requires the highest performance point.

-When multiple tasks are attached to the same rq, then util clamp must make sure the task that needs the highest performance point gets it even if there's another task that doesn't need it or is disallowed from reaching this point.
+When multiple tasks are attached to the same rq, then util clamp must make sure the task that needs the highest performance point gets it even if there's aanalther task that doesn't need it or is disallowed from reaching this point.

 For example, if there are multiple tasks attached to an rq with the following
 values: